corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 You might walk away from this section, thinking that Go's concurrency model is objectively better, but Go's model is not without sin, either:

-- WaitGroups and `sync.Once` are easy to misuse, leading to goroutine leaks or deadlocks.
+- `WaitGroup` and `sync.Once` are easy to misuse, leading to goroutine leaks or deadlocks.
-- Go's scheduler is cooperative, so a long-running goroutine can starve the system.
+- Until Go 1.14 the scheduler was cooperative; it now preempts goroutines asynchronously, so a tight CPU-bound loop no longer starves the system the way it used to.[^async-preemption]
 - Go's `context.Context` is a great convention for cancellation, but it's easy to forget to pass it through every call site, and the compiler won't tell you when you forget.
 - Managing shared mutable state with `sync.Mutex` and `sync.RWMutex` is error-prone, and the compiler won't tell you when you forget to lock something.

+[^async-preemption]: Before Go 1.14, the scheduler only switched goroutines at function-call safe points, so a tight loop with no calls could hog a thread indefinitely.
+Go 1.14 introduced signal-based [asynchronous preemption](https://go.dev/doc/go1.14#runtime), which fixes that.

 > Go doesn't have a way to tell a goroutine to exit.
 There is no stop or kill function, for good reason.
 If we cannot command a goroutine to stop, we must instead ask it, politely.
 >